 You certainly don’t want to push your employees to fit within timelines because this may cause frustration and decrease the quality level of the final product.
 In such case, you as a project manager need to bring in additional help and redistribute the workload so that you and your team don’t have to worry about extending deadlines.

-By redistributing workload on twice as many people, you should be able to get it done twice as fast - at least in theory.
+By redistributing workload to twice as many people, you should be able to get it done twice as fast - at least in theory.

 The client hasn’t set clear deadlines